HannanEjazKeen/hannanejazkeen.github.io/_pages/wiki.md

 noVNC should now be running as a web application inside the container and listening on port `8080`.
 Since we have mapped that port to 8080 on the host, we should be able to see the noVNC interface at http://<host name>:8080/vnc.html .
 For example, if the host is our local machine then that will be `http://localhost:8080/vnc.html` .
 Open this in a modern web browser (not IE) and click the `Connect` button.
 You should see a blank desktop.

 We can then launch containers that run GUI programs and direct them via the noVNC server to our browser.
-To do this we need to include the parameters --net=ros --env="DISPLAY=novnc:0.0".
-Run bash in a new container on the same Docker network and direct its DISPLAY to the noVNC server:
+To do this we need to include the parameters `--net=ros --env="DISPLAY=novnc:0.0"`.
+Run bash in a new container on the same Docker network and direct its `DISPLAY` to the noVNC server:
 ```
 docker run -it --net=ros --env="DISPLAY=novnc:0.0" --env="ROS_MASTER_URI=http://roscore:11311" osrf/ros:noetic-desktop-full bash
 ```